AnthonyCalandra/modern-cpp-features/CPP11.md

 ```

 ### constexpr
-Constant expressions are expressions evaluated by the compiler at compile-time.
-Only non-complex computations can be carried out in a constant expression.
+Constant expressions are expressions that are *possibly* evaluated by the compiler at compile-time.
+Only non-complex computations can be carried out in a constant expression (these rules are progressively relaxed in later versions).
 Use the `constexpr` specifier to indicate the variable, function, etc. is a constant expression.
 ```c++
 constexpr int square(int x) {
   return x * x;